Dublin Link

 The Dublin Link is a pedestrian and bicycle bridge over the Scioto River in Dublin, Ohio.
 The bridge is the only single-tower S-shaped suspension bridge in the world.
 The bridge connects Dublin's historic district and downtown on the west bank with the Bridge Street District partially complete, on the east bank.

 The bridge was originally proposed in 1986, and re-proposed in 2007.
 After planning, studies, and design efforts, construction began in 2017.
-The bridge was completed and opened on 17 March 2020, with a planned ceremony on March 13, cancelled due to the ongoing COVID-19 pandemic.
+The bridge was completed and opened on 17 March 2020, after a planned ceremony on March 13 was cancelled due to the COVID-19 pandemic.

 Attributes

 The bridge's tower is 169 ft tall, with 43 cables (one tie-down cable, two main suspension cables, two restrainer cables, and 38 hanger cables).
 The two main cables each have a 120 mm diameter and a tensile force of 3,250,000 lbs.
 The suspension span is 500 ft, while the total deck length is 760 ft; the width is 14 ft.
 The bridge uses 860,000 lbs of structural steel and 350,000 lbs of reinforcing steel, along with 1,600 cuyd of concrete.
 The bridge's deck passes through the main tower's keyhole.
 The deck is S-shaped, meant to echo the river's path through the city.
 It was also designed that way to connect Rock Cress Parkway on the west bank with Bridge Park Avenue on the east, roads that do not directly line up.

 The bridge's name was chosen after feedback from about 1,400 Dublin residents.
 Hundreds suggested "The Link" or similar terms because of the bridge's connectivity between the historic and new portions of Dublin along with the two sides of the river.

 The bridge will connect two portions of park space, together known as Riverside Crossing Park.
 The 36 acre park will include a pavilion, upper and lower terraces, lawns, seating areas, waterfall features, a play space, and bike racks.
 The park's paths will connect into Dublin's trail system.
 The upper portion of the park was completed in late 2020, while the remainder was to be completed by 2022.